emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 - [**Equipment locations**](#Equip)
 - [**Waste**](#Waste)

-Remaining as of 2022-03-08 (mid-day):
+Remaining as of 2022-03-08:
-- September 2020: 35/51 samples
+- September 2020: 27/51 samples
 - January 2020: 146/146 samples
 - November 2020: 145/145 samples

 We'll do time points separately and do initials and blanks in the same titration run.
 The #s for samples left to-do are generated from the # of bottles left in the bin for September 2020.
 This does not account for samples already run so that number will likely be less.

-### Folders for this project
+### Folders and file formats for this project

 Path on desktop computer: Data > E5_Titrations > E5_2020_Calcification_Samples.

 Each day make a new folder with the date YEAR-MONTH-DAY (i.e. 20220303).

 Each CRM and sample run will have their own mass file instead of overriding the previous one.
+Before running the R script, rename these files:
+- rename the LabX output file to match this format: 20220308_Run1_PutnamTitrations_PutnamLab (If CRM run, replace Run1 with "CRM")
+- Mass files should reflect this format: Mass_CRM_20220308 (If a sample run, replace CRM with "Run #")

+After running the R script, rename these files:
+- rename the TA Output file to match this format: TA_Output_20220308_Run1_PutnamTitrations_PutnamLab (If CRM run, replace Run1 with "CRM")

 ### Notation for sample ID